 Amal Clooney Pregnant With George Clooney’s Babies?
-Couple Reportedly Expecting Twin Boy And Girl
+Couple Reportedly Expecting Twins

 A photo posted by Amal Clooney Style (@amalclooneystyle) on

-Daily Mail pointed out Amal’s rumored struggles with pregnancy to the point in which she had to turn to in vitro fertilization (or IVF).
-Apparently, since the procedure worked — and they are expecting twins — she is relieved that the burden is behind, according to the insider.
+Daily Mail pointed out Amal’s rumored struggled with pregnancy until she had to turn to in vitro fertilization (or IVF).
+Apparently, since the procedure worked, and they are expecting twins, she is relieved that the burden is behind them, according to the insider.

 “They can’t believe in just a few months, they’re going to have two babies.
 They’re having so much fun looking at all the latest baby gadgets and getting everything ready for the twins.
 They’re going to be such amazing parents.”